torkelrogstad/torkelrogstad/README.md

 ## Hi there 👋

-I'm the co-founder of [NGU Teknologier](https://ngu-tek.no), a company dedicated to bitcoin.
-We're developing [Bare Bitcoin](https://barebitcoin.no) _("Just Bitcoin", in Norwegian)_ a soon-to-be launched Bitcoin service for the Norwegian market.
+I'm the co-founder of [Bare Bitcoin](https://barebitcoin.no) _("Just Bitcoin", in Norwegian)_, a company dedicated to bitcoin.
+We're developing a soon-to-be launched Bitcoin service for the Norwegian market.

 In addition to this, I do software consulting.
 I'm available for short-to-medium